XuJiandong/ckb-lua/docs/dylib.md

 ### Partial Loading

 The functions here may take a variable length of arguments.
 There is a [partial loading like mechanism](https://github.com/nervosnetwork/rfcs/blob/master/rfcs/0009-vm-syscalls/0009-vm-syscalls.md#partial-loading) for Lua functions.
 Functions below with partial loading supported may be additionally passed to the argument length and offset.
-The behavior of these Lua functions depends is classified as follows
+The behavior of these Lua functions is classified as follows

 - Both length and offset are omitted.
 In this case, the whole data would be loaded, e.g. calling `ckb.load_witness(0, ckb.SOURCE_INPUT)` would load the whole witness of input cell of index 0.